KTStephano/peaches-bot.docs/docs.markdown

 .ParentID | ID | **optional** | ID of the parent category - if empty puts it in the default channel list at the top of the server
 .NSFW | Bool | **optional** | true if NSFW channel, false if not

+### type DatabaseEntry

+This is only returned from the dbGet* functions.
+As a result, it can't be created in user code.

+.CreatedAt | *time.Time | Timestamp of when the entry was created or overwritten .ExpiresAt | *time.Time | Timestamp of when the entry will expire and go out of scope (may be empty if not created with `dbSetExpire`)
+.ID        | ID | 64-bit ID component from `dbSet id key data` .Key       | String | Key component from `dbSet id key data` .Value     | Any | Data component from `dbSet id key data`

 # Functions

 ### addOptions ...args